StuntsPT/Structure_threader/README.md

 You can find some of the scripts used for the benchmarking process inside the *benchmark* directory.
 Further documentation on this topic can be found inside the directory itself.

-## Other workers
+## Other works

 The script "fastChooseK.py" was taken from [the original fastStructure repository](https://github.com/rajanil/fastStructure), ported to python 3, largely modified to work as a module for the main script and relicensed as GPLv3.

 The scripts "harvesterCore.py" and "structureHarvester.py" were taken from [the original structureHarverster repository](https://github.com/dentearl/structureHarvester), ported to python 3, and slightly modified to work as a module for the main script.
+Please see the "Citation" part of the README to know what to cite, should you use this module.

 ## Citation